luanillust/luanillustrates/_posts/2017-12-13-Hirokunoshima.md

 	</div>
 </div>

 The food was <a href="https://youtu.be/AAbokV76tkU?t=38s">fantastic</a>.
 With the range of okonomiyaki available, we were spoilt for choice.
-Portions were appropriately sized and each mouthful was packed with a delicious flavour punch.
+Portions were appropriately sized, textures were great and each mouthful was packed with a delicious flavour punch.
 Pricing is in the cheapish to mid-range and is well worth it.

 <div class="imageset">
 	<div class="row">